xtreemze/KullabergCitizenScience/README.md

 ## Development
 VS Code is recommended but you can use your own development environment.
 You are free to work in the app folder to add and improve features.

+### Production Export

+Use
 ```javascript
 npm run exportp
 ```
-will export the files to the “public” directory as a static progressive web-app with offline support.
+to export the files to the “public” directory as a static progressive web-app with offline support.
 To include new js files, make sure to add the
 ```javascript
 require(‘./app/js/yourFilename.js’)
 ```
-to the
+to
 ```
 ./app/entry.js
 ```
- file so it can be processed and compiled by webpack.
+ so it can be processed and compiled by webpack.

+ ### Live Development Server
  You are motivated to use
  ```javascript
  npm run dev
  ```